-Clade is thrilled to announce the launch of its first Product Advisory Board, formed to help accelerate the success of its CAMS membership management platform.
+We are thrilled to announce the launch of our first Product Advisory Board, formed to help accelerate the success of our CAMS membership management platform.

-On the Board are distinguished industry leaders, Fabio Bastian, former CIO for Chartered Accountants ANZ and the Australian Institute of Company Directors, and Craig Horton, CIO of The Royal Australian and New Zealand College of Radiologists.
+On the Board are distinguished industry leaders, Fabio Bastian, former CIO for Chartered Accountants ANZ and the Australian Institute of Company Directors, and Craig Horton, Head of Technology and Digital at the Property Council of Australia.

-As founding Advisory Board members, Fabio and Craig will work closely with the team at Clade to help shape the strategic priorities for CAMS.
+As founding Advisory Board members, Fabio and Craig will work closely with the CAMS team to help shape the strategic priorities for CAMS.

 The CAMS story

-With the development of CAMS, Clade set out to offer a new, highly targeted solution, powered by Microsoft Dynamics 365, and built to address the specific needs of associations and member organisations.
+With the development of CAMS, we set out to offer a new, highly targeted solution, powered by Microsoft Dynamics 365, and built to address the specific needs of associations and member organisations.

 Entering our next growth phase

-“The Product Advisory Board is an important milestone for CAMS,” said Thai Phan, Head of Growth for Clade.
+“The Product Advisory Board is an important milestone for CAMS,” said Thai Phan, Head of Business Development for Brennan Digital.

 “We thoughtfully curated this board to include respected industry experts, Fabio and Craig, whose collective insight will help drive CAMS forward in the market.”